Got frizz-prone hair? These are the best hair products for humidity, tested and reviewed by us

 Why does hair get frizzy when it's humid?

-Ever wondered why our hair is so affected by humidity?
-“When you style hair, you essentially heat it up and remove all the moisture,” Michael Douglas explains.
+“When you style hair, you essentially heat it up and remove all the moisture,” Douglas explains.
 “Inside hair strands there are sulphur bonds; these break down in water and re-form when the water is removed.
-So, once the hair has dried and been styled (with straighteners, curling tongs or your hair dryer), those bonds reform at that point.
+So, once the hair has dried and been styled – with straighteners, curling tongs or your hair dryer – those bonds are reformed.

 “If any moisture gets into the hair, there is a breakdown of those bonds and the hair starts to go back to its original, un-styled structure,” he continues.
 “So, if your hair is naturally curly or wavy, this is when it will start to go frizzy.
 If your hair is naturally very straight, it tends not to make a massive difference."

-Robert Eaton, creative director of Russell Eaton's Leeds & Barnsley salons and president of the Fellowship for British Hairdressing, agrees that curly hair types is usually more susceptible to humidity, adding they often have more sensitivity and can be more porous, too.
+Robert Eaton, creative director of Russell Eaton's Leeds & Barnsley salons and president of the Fellowship for British Hairdressing, agrees that curly hair types are usually more susceptible to humidity, and can be more porous, too.
 “Hair that is heavily damaged – where the cuticle scales are already quite worn and torn in areas – is also prone to being dry and frizzy," he adds.

 How to choose the best hair products for humidity